Introduction:

 I personally have tried immune stimulants to treat feline AIDS.
 Agents including interferon, staphylococcus Lysate, and Immunoregulin.
 Such treatments can cause clinical improvement in infected cats.
 Combination therapy using these drugs with reverse transcriptase

 inhibitors can also be of benefit.
-Your vet may or maynot be comfortable using these unapproved medications.
+Your vet may or may not be comfortable using these unapproved medications.
 But while such treatments seem to help in some cases; they aren't cures.

-FIV Vaccine Becomes Available in 2002
+Feline AIDS Vaccine Becomes Available in 2002

 Thousands of cats in the United States alone die every year due to feline immunodeficiency virus.